franchesoni/nasa_space_apps_lrmc/README.md

 ## Feeling the data!
-Implementation of Low Rank Matrix Completion by Proximal Gradient And data visualization using t-distributed Stochastic Neighbor Embedding There is an example of matrix completion where YaleB-Dataset (of faces) is used.
+Implementation of Low Rank Matrix Completion by Proximal Gradient, and data visualization using t-distributed Stochastic Neighbor Embedding.
+There is an example of matrix completion where YaleB-Dataset (of faces) is used.
 Visualization examples use "Near Earth Comets" and "Meteorite_Landings" datasets, which were provided by NASA as example resources on SpaceApps challenge "Chasers of the lost Data".